'Star Trek: Discovery' mid-season finale: 8 burning questions

 Where is the USS Discovery?

 Wouldn't you know it -- Lt.
 Stamets agrees to one last jump and then totally loses the plot, stranding the Discovery amid a bunch of unidentified wreckage somewhere unknown.
 Has the crew swapped one battle for another?
 Are they lost in uncharted space, like the crew of earlier Trek series "Voyager"?
-Have they become unmoored in time, hinted at by Stamets referring to Cadet Tilly as "Captain"?
+Have they become unmoored in time, hinted at by Stamets referring to Cadet Tilly as "Captain" during one of his bouts of disorientation?

 Or have they crossed into another universe altogether, perhaps a mirror universe?